Find Affordable College Courses

 Parkville, MO

-Our analysis found Park University to be the best value school for sociology students who want to pursue a bachelor’s degree in Missouri.
-Located in the suburb of Parkville, Park University is a private not-for-profit school with a medium-sized student population.
+Our 2023 rankings named Park University the best value school in Missouri for sociology students working on their bachelor’s degree.
+Located in the large suburb of Parkville, Park University is a private not-for-profit school with a moderately-sized student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Park University is ranked #4 for overall quality for sociology in Missouri.